reactjs/react.dev/content/docs/hooks-reference.md

 In this example, a parent component that renders `<FancyInput ref={fancyInputRef} />` would be able to call `fancyInputRef.current.focus()`.

-### `useMutationEffect`

-The signature is identical to `useEffect`, but it fires synchronously during the same phase that React performs its DOM mutations, before sibling components have been updated.
-Use this to perform custom DOM mutations.

-Prefer the standard `useEffect` when possible to avoid blocking visual updates.

->Note
->
->Avoid reading from the DOM in `useMutationEffect`.
-If you do, you can cause performance problems by introducing [layout thrash](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing).
-When reading computed styles or layout information, `useLayoutEffect` is more appropriate.

 ### `useLayoutEffect`

-The signature is identical to `useEffect`, but it fires synchronously *after* all DOM mutations.
+The signature is identical to `useEffect`, but it fires synchronously after all DOM mutations.
 Use this to read layout from the DOM and synchronously re-render.
 Updates scheduled inside `useLayoutEffect` will be flushed synchronously, before the browser has a chance to paint.

 Prefer the standard `useEffect` when possible to avoid blocking visual updates.